aminzabardast/SIFT-on-MATLAB/README.md

 # SIFT-on-MATLAB
 An implementation of [Distinctive image features from scale-invariant keypoints](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=8vs5HGYAAAAJ&citation_for_view=8vs5HGYAAAAJ:u_35RYKgDlwC), created by [David Lowe](https://scholar.google.com/citations?user=8vs5HGYAAAAJ).
 This is a term project for "Advanced Topics in Medical Image Analysis" course at Middle East Technical University.
 # Usage
-Read an image in Matlab and convert it into gray scale image then use it as input for `SIFT` function.
+Read an image in MatLab and convert it into gray scale image then use it as input for `SIFT` function.
 - `SIFT(Image, Octaves, Scales, Sigma):` Main function takes **gray scale image**, **number of octaves**, **number of scales per octaves** and **initial value for sigma**.
 Returns key points inside a cell array.

 Example: